Xingern/xingern.github.io/README.md

 2. Scaling, this website is currently not that mobile friendly.
 Hamburger menu is also not implemented.
 3. The social media icons need improvements, especially Instagram.
 I would also be cool to add box shadow, but the other icons behave weird.
-4. The html code behind the timelines are pretty messy, problems with indents and not that user friendly.
+4. The HTML code behind the timelines are pretty messy, problems with indents and not that user friendly.